Judge orders Columbia protester Mahmoud Khalil freed from detention

 Khalil’s lawyers had asked that he either be freed on bail or, at the very least, moved from a Louisiana jail to New Jersey so he can be closer to his wife and newborn son, who are both U.S. citizens.

-The judge noted Khalil is now clearly a public figure given his prominence during the campus protests and since his detainment.
+“We know this ruling does not begin to address the injustices the Trump administration has brought upon our family, and so many others,” she said in a statement provided by Khalil’s lawyers.
+“But today we are celebrating Mahmoud coming back to New York to be reunited with our little family.”

+The judge's decision comes after several other scholars targeted for their activism have been released from custody, including another former Palestinian student at Columbia, Mohsen Mahdawi; a Tufts University student, Rumeysa Ozturk; and a Georgetown University scholar, Badar Khan Suri.

-He was detained on March 8 at his apartment building in Manhattan over his participation in pro-Palestinian demonstrations.
-His lawyers say the Trump administration is simply trying to crack down on free speech.
+Khalil was detained on March 8 at his apartment building in Manhattan over his participation in pro-Palestinian demonstrations.

-Khalil isn’t accused of breaking any laws during the protests at Columbia.
-The international affairs graduate student served as a negotiator and spokesperson for student activists.
-He wasn’t among the demonstrators arrested, but his prominence in news coverage and willingness to speak publicly made him a target of critics.
+The international affairs graduate student isn’t accused of breaking any laws during the protests at Columbia.
+He served as a negotiator and spokesperson for student activists and wasn’t among the demonstrators arrested, but his prominence in news coverage and willingness to speak publicly made him a target of critics.

 The Trump administration has argued that noncitizens who participate in such demonstrations should be expelled from the country as it considers their views antisemitic.